 After the mussels have been harvested, they are landed in bulk bags on a suitable local quayside, from where they are taken by lorry for onward dispatch, in most cases on the Lerwick - Aberdeen NorthLink ferry.
-Again, inter-islands ferries are a critical part of the logistics infrastructure.

 Almost all mussels produced in Scotland are then taken to Bellshill, Lanarkshire for processing.
 Many are then moved to Larkhall for onward distribution with other aquaculture products by DFDS Logistics, though major supermarkets will also collect direct from Bellshill.
 Fish and shellfish are commonly transported together, as they are consolidated according to destination, rather than by type of product.